f4exb/sdrangel/plugins/samplesink/soapysdroutput/readme.md

 <h3>4: Interpolation factor</h3>

-The I/Q stream from the application is upsampled by a power of two before being sent to the the SoapySDR controlled device.
+The I/Q stream from the application is upsampled by a power of two before being sent to the SoapySDR controlled device.
 Possible values are increasing powers of two: 1 (no interpolation), 2, 4, 8, 16, 32, 64.

 <h3>5: Transverter mode open dialog</h3>